Top 10 things to do to prepare for your next move

 - Create a safe zone in your home.
-Choose a room where you'll put those items you must keep track of and will want to access immediately if/when you need them, For example, set aside your insurance documents, valuable items, work projects that you may need at a moments notice.
+Choose a room where you'll put those items you must keep track of and will want to access immediately if and when you need them.
+For example, set aside your insurance documents, valuable items, and work projects that you may need at a moment's notice.

-- Start packing 2 months in advance.
-If you pack several boxes per day you will be ready to move and also feel confident you are moving only those things you want.
+- Start packing two months in advance.
+If you pack several boxes per day you will be ready to move and also feel confident that you are moving only those things you want.

 - Set aside a spot in your home where you can place all the packed boxes.
-Select a space that does not cause a hazard nor distract from your focus.
+Select a space that does not cause a hazard or distract from your focus.

 - Set up your change of address with the post office.
 Whether you bank electronically or in person, check in with your financial accounts to change your address.
 You may want to find a new local bank.
 Send a mass email or a card to your family and friends with your new address.